thedxt/Powershell/README.md

 * it will not list dumb programs that are installed to a user's AppData folder

 ## DK Multipass
-this is tool that does many things like firewall settings and timezones and sleep settings Current Functions
+this is tool that does many things like firewall settings and timezones and sleep settings.
+Below are the current functions and their sub menus
 * Remote Event Log Management Firewall Rules
   * checking the status
   * turning it on